OllieJones/index-wp-mysql-for-speed/readme.txt

 It's a good idea to monitor for a five-minute interval when your site is busy.
 Once you've completed a monitor, you can examine it to determine which database operations are slowing you down the most.

 = Credits =
+* Michael Uno for Admin Page Framework.
-* Marco Cesarato for his LiteSQLParser.
+* Marco Cesarato for LiteSQLParser.
 * Allan Jardine for Datatables.net.
-* Japreet Sethi for advice, and testing on his large installation.
+* Japreet Sethi for advice, and for testing on his large installation.
 * Rick James for everything.

 == Frequently Asked Questions ==